outscale/terraform-provider-outscale/docs/resources/vm.md

 * `security_groups` - One or more security groups associated with the VM.
     * `security_group_id` - The ID of the security group.
     * `security_group_name` - The name of the security group.
+* `shutdown_behavior_configuration` - Information about the actions performed by the orchestrator when the VM shuts down.
+    * `guest_action` - The action performed by the orchestrator when the VM is shut down from the guest operating system.
+Possible values: `stop` | `terminate`.
+    * `host_action` - The action performed by the orchestrator when the VM is shut down due to a host infrastructure failure.
+Possible values: `restart` | `stop`.
 * `state_reason` - The reason explaining the current state of the VM.
 For more information, see [Creating VMs > VM State Reference](https://docs.outscale.com/en/userguide/Creating-VMs.html#_vm_state_reference_statereason_2).
 * `state` - The state of the VM (`pending` \| `running` \| `stopping` \| `stopped` \| `shutting-down` \| `terminated` \| `quarantine`).
 * `subnet_id` - The ID of the Subnet for the VM.